minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 - _receiver_datum_hash_: (optional) the datum hash of the output after order is processed.
 - _lp_asset_: The Liquidity Pool's LP Asset that the order will be applied to
 - _step_: The information about Order Type which we mentioned above
-- _batcher_fee_: The fee users have to pay to Batcher to execute batching transaction
+- _max_batcher_fee_: The maximum fee users have to pay to Batcher to execute batching transaction.
+The actual fee Batcher will take might be less than the maximum fee
 - _output_ada_: As known as Minimum ADA which users need to put to the Order, and these amounts will be returned with _receiver_ Output